 In short, term life insurance pays a death benefit (a predetermined amount of money) to your dependents should you pass away during the policy term.
 Unlike permanent life insurance, term life insurance does not last forever.
 However, it is almost always cheaper and, for many people, the best option.

-Once you pick a policy amount and time period for coverage, you can start getting quotes.
-With online insurance comparison site Insurify, you just need to answer a few questions and then you can compare offers side by side.
+Once you pick a payout amount and term length, you can start getting quotes.
+With online insurance comparison site Insurify, you can compare policies and quotes from top life insurance companies side-by-side within minutes.

 How Term Life Insurance Works

-As long as you pay the monthly premium, you remain protected.
+As long as you keep up with your monthly premium payments, you remain protected.
 However, a lapse in payment has the potential to terminate your policy.
-This would leave you without insurance and needing to apply for a new policy, which would likely be more expensive.
-Making your life insurance premium a priority payment will help you avoid any missteps.
+This would leave you without insurance, and you’d need to apply for a new policy, which would likely be more expensive.
+Making your life insurance premium a priority payment will help you avoid any missteps and high costs.

-Life insurance, term or otherwise, is especially important during those periods in life.
+Life insurance, term or otherwise, is especially important during periods of your life where your absence would cause a heavy financial burden on your family.
 If you were to pass away, your debts and any bills you covered would be passed on to your family.
-Life insurance makes it so that these costs won’t burden your loved ones.
+Buying a life insurance policy would protect your family from having to bear the brunt of these costs and ensure they continue to live comfortably.

-You know that life insurance policies fall into two general buckets—temporary (term) and permanent.
-But did you know that not all term life insurance policies function in the same way?
+Life insurance policies fall into two general buckets—temporary (term) and permanent.
+But not all term life insurance policies function in the same way.
+Term life policies differ in how much they cost, the amount of coverage they provide, and the value of the policy over time.
 There are five types of term life insurance, each with their own unique features.

 - Guaranteed Level Term Life Insurance: This is the most common form of term life insurance.
-Its main characteristic is a set annual premium that does not change during the life of the policy.
+Its main characteristic is a level premium that does not change during the term of the policy.
 As long as you pay the premium, your beneficiaries will receive the guaranteed death benefit in the event of your passing.

 - Annual Renewable Term Life Insurance: This is for people with a very short life insurance need.
 Each policy only lasts a year, after which you can renew or not, but your premium could increase.
 It is typically more expensive than guaranteed level term life insurance.

 - “Return of Premium” Term Life Insurance: This type of life insurance is for those who don’t want to invest in a policy without at least some guaranteed level of return.
-“Return of premium” means that the insurance company provides a refund of premiums for people who don’t die in the term.
+“Return of premium” means that the insurance company provides a refund of premiums to policyholders who don’t die during their term.
 Because of this refund feature, though, it costs more than a standard guaranteed level term life insurance plan.

 - Decreasing Term Life Insurance: The death benefit in these policies decreases over time, but the annual premium stays the same.
 This type of policy is good for customers who want to cover a specific amount of money, such as a mortgage.